comparison

 How to Track DIY Premium Income Like a Pro

 The reason most retail traders default to ETFs isn't actually performance — it's bookkeeping.
 Tracking premium, rolls, assignments, and cost basis across 10+ underlyings in a spreadsheet is genuinely painful.
-CoverEdge was built specifically for the DIY covered-call investor: ledger-first P&L, automatic cost-basis reconciliation, roll chain visualization, and AI-powered roll recommendations.
+CoverEdge was built specifically for the DIY covered-call investor: ledger-first P&L, automatic cost-basis reconciliation, roll chain visualization, and AI-powered roll analysis.
 It's the "professional infrastructure" gap that pushed people to JEPI in the first place.

 Is JEPI better than selling your own covered calls?